 Active Members Returning to Residency Training

-Active members who halt their practice to pursue additional full-time residency training (e.g., emergency medicine, psychiatry, or other) will have their current MAINPRO® cycle stopped and be assigned a temporary Resident member cycle (they may continue to report Mainpro credits as per usual with no restriction on the number of credits that may be earned and reported).
-Upon completion of residency training, these individuals will be assigned to a new five-year Active cycle; they may carry forward a maximum of 30 Mainpro-M1 and five Mainpro-C credits from their Resident member cycle to this new Active cycle.
+Active members who stop their practice to pursue additional full-time residency training (e.g., emergency medicine, psychiatry, or other) will have their current Mainpro+ cycle stopped and be assigned a temporary Resident member cycle (they may continue to report Mainpro+ credits as per usual with no restriction on the number of credits that may be earned and reported).
+Upon completion of residency training, these individuals will be assigned to a new five-year Active cycle; they may carry forward a maximum of 40 certified Mainpro+ credits from their Resident member cycle to this new Active cycle.
 These individuals are eligible for a reduced membership fee only if pursuing full-time residency training (please contact the membership department for more information).

-Note: Training courses and projects that are considered part of a residency program/curriculum are not eligible for Mainpro credits (these are considered medical education versus continuing medical education).
+Note: Training courses and projects that are considered part of a residency program/curriculum are not eligible for Mainpro+ credits (these are considered medical education versus continuing medical education/continuing professional development).

 Active Members Completing Post-Graduate Didactic or Enhanced Skills Training